 Saia LTL Freight Expands its Operations in West Virginia

-JOHNS CREEK, Ga., Feb.
-13, 2023 (GLOBE NEWSWIRE) -- Saia Inc. SAIA announced today that Saia LTL Freight has opened new terminals in both Morgantown and Princeton, West Virginia.
+/EIN News/ -- JOHNS CREEK, Ga., Feb.
+13, 2023 (GLOBE NEWSWIRE) -- Saia Inc. (NASDAQ: SAIA) announced today that Saia LTL Freight has opened new terminals in both Morgantown and Princeton, West Virginia.
 With the addition of these two locations, the company now operates three facilities within the state as it continues to focus on building density in its network to provide customers with more direct shipping points.

 "With these two openings, our total terminal count now stands at 190,” said Vice President of Operations, East Jared Mull.
 “Each additional opening supports our strategy of putting the customer first, bringing value to their supply chain through improved coverage and reduced transit times.
 We’d like to welcome all of our new employees to the Saia family and thank our operations and properties teams for their hard work in making these two new facilities a reality.”